 He has received concussion training certifications with: National Federation of High Schools (NFHS), Center for Disease Control (CDC), Immediate Post-Concussion Assessment and Cognitive Testing (IMPACT), and California Interscholastic Federation (CIF).
-He serves on the California Coaches Association Board of Representatives.
+He serves as the California Coaches Association President, and served for four years on the Southern California Football Coaches Association Board.

 Fore is available to provide expert witness testimony in the following areas: athletics, athletics risk management, athletic facility risk management, coaching, athletic human resources, concussions, helmet safety, player safety guidelines, athletic equipment, athletic equipment risk assessment, coaching employment, playing surface, etc. etc.

 Please email Chris at chris@eightlaces dot org for his CV, fee schedule, and or further information regarding expert witness availability.